-With applications, you can get more out of your Axis device.
+With applications you can get more out of your Axis device.
 AXIS Camera Application Platform (ACAP) is an open platform that makes it possible for third parties to develop analytics and other applications for Axis devices.
 Applications can be preinstalled on the device, available for download for free, or for a license fee.
+To find out more about available applications, downloads, trials and licenses, go to axis.com/products/acap/application-gallery.